crackedsnowboard/employee-tracker/README.md

 I am builiding a command line application that will use a MySQL database to create and track employees.
 The purpose of this excercise is to build CRUD (create, read, update, delete) skills using SQL statements to interact with stored data.

 ## User Story
-As a business owner, I want to be able to view and manage the departments, roles, and employees in my company, so that I can organize and plan my business
+As a business owner, I want to be able to view and manage the departments, roles, and employees in my company, so that I can organize and plan my business.

 * Employee table will have a unique id, first name, last name, rode ID, and manager ID.